 Anyway, we have quite some experience in gaming combined with psychological expert systems.
 I have a few tips though:

 - Use recruitment games only to promote your organization.
-The game must ensure the candidate that he is able to select your organization and not the other way around.
+The game must ensure the candidate that he can select your organization and not the other way around.

 - You can use an assessment game if you want to discover one specific skill or psychological construct of the candidate.
 Such a game has a narrow scenario and is based on a clear knowledge domain or psychological concept.

-- In general, games stick better with young target groups up to Bachelor level.
+- In general, games stick better with young target groups up to Bachelor’s level.
 Fun is just a little more relevant here than learning experience.

 - Read our blog about the differences between recruitment and assessment games before you start thinking on one.